miraep8/rendseq/README.md

   `pip install rendseq`

-To learn more about how to use this package -please check out our documentation page and/or walk through our google collab tutorial.
+To learn more about how to use this package -please check out our [documentation page](https://rendseq.readthedocs.io/en/latest/).

 # Contribute